 Only optometrists who are board certified in Medical Optometry by the American Board of Certification in Medical Optometry (ABCMO) are recognized as specialists by Federal facilities, state licensed hospitals, teaching facilities, group practices and credentialing networks.

-In order to facilitate the development of optometry specialty boards, and to ensure high standards for all specialties, the American Board of Optometry Specialties (ABOS) was implemented.
-ABOS is the optometric analog of the American Board of Medical Specialties (ABMS).
+In order to facilitate the development of additional optometry specialty boards, and to ensure high standards for all specialties, the American Board of Optometry Specialties (ABOS) was created.
+ABOS serves the same purpose for Optometry that the American Board of Medical Specialties (ABMS) does for medicine.

 Current and Suggested Boards